tylercapx/s3-zip/README.md

 npm t
 ```

-If you would like a more fancy report:
+If you would like a more fancy coverage report:

 ```
-npm test -- --cov --coverage-report=lcov
+npm run coverage
 ```